Retro City Rampage: Development

 As of March 2013, the game had sold around 100,000 copies.
-PS3 and PC versions made the most profit, 360 version the third most, and Wii came last with about 2,500 units sold.
+PS3 and PC versions made the most profit, Xbox 360 version the third most, and Wii came last with about 2,500 units sold.

 As of December 2014, the developer announced the game had reached 400,000 sold copies (and an additional 270,000 PS+ units) while also revealing that the PC and the PlayStation family versions were the most successful.

 Sequel

 On November 24, 2015, Shakedown: Hawaii, a sequel to Retro City Rampage, was announced.
 Set 30 years after the major events in Retro City Rampage, the game features an open world, destructible environments and 16-bit visuals.
 The game is set to be released for Microsoft Windows, PlayStation 4, PlayStation Vita, Nintendo 3DS, and Nintendo Switch.
-The game was released on May 7, 2019 for all platforms, with a Nintendo 3DS version released on September 19, 2019 in North America, in Europe and Australia on September 26, 2019.
-In June 2020, it was revealed that Shakedown: Hawaii was releasing on the Nintendo Wii on July 9, 2020 exclusively in Europe, making it (and Retro City Rampage DX) the final Wii games to be officially released.
+The game was released on May 7, 2019, for all platforms, with a Nintendo 3DS version released on September 19, 2019, in North America, in Europe and Australia on September 26, 2019.
+In June 2020, it was revealed that Shakedown: Hawaii was releasing on the Wii on July 9, 2020, exclusively in Europe, making it (and Retro City Rampage DX) the final Wii games to be officially released.
 There is also a port for Wii U that came out exclusively in North America in August 2020, along with a release on Steam.